 - The human factors

 - Midair Collision of two Small Planes, Crash Into a Wooded Area.
-Two single-engine planes colliding against each other in midair over the central Florida coast leaving both pilots dead.
+Two single-engine planes collided against each other in midair over the central Florida coast, leaving both pilots dead.
 The airplanes then crashed into a forested area towards the west of Interstate 95, close to Edgewater.
-An eyewitness revealed that saw the moment when the airplanes collided.
-The debris at the crash site was just at about a half-mile distance from the highway.
-The FAA confirmed that one of the planes was a Cessna 170 and the other was an "unidentified experimental aircraft."
+An eyewitness revealed that they saw the moment when the airplanes collided.
+The debris at the crash site was just about a half-mile distance from the highway.
+The FAA confirmed that one of the planes was a Cessna 170, and the other was an "unidentified experimental aircraft."

 10 Most Dangerous Airplanes